Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 3. Install the latest version of [CMake](https://cmake.org/download).
 In this sample, it is `cmake-3.18.2.tar.gz`.
 This installation may also take an extended amount of time (~20-30 minutes).

     Move the downloaded tar file to the root directory.
-Then follow instructions below:
+Then run the following commands:

     ```bash
     /$ sudo apt-get purge cmake